PHOENIX-WSU/Geocoding-and-Address-Correction-Pipeline/README.md

-Validates and corrects the address
+Validates and corrects the address using USPS API (v3)

 TODO:
 - Test more examples